-HARD LANDSCAPE/ MATERIAL KEY
+HARD LANDSCAPE MATERIAL KEY

 HATCHING TYPE

-TARMAC COLOUR 1 - TO BE CONFIRMED
+TARMAC COLOUR 1 - TO BE CONFRIMED

-171/// TARMAC COLOUR 2 - TO BE CONFIRMED, DOTTED LINES DEMARK WHITE LINING

 PROPOSED LANDSCAPE LAYOUT (RES736-BHA-00-ZZ-DR-A-1421 PROPOSED LANDSCAPE PLAN) The scheme will retain the existing vehicular access to the rear courtyard from the Dean Road.
-The access is narrow and the visibility is impaired however it is an existing situation. includes landscape proposal improvements to the existing courtyard.
+The access is narrow and the visibility is impaired however it is an existing situation.
+The proposal includes landscape improvements to the existing courtyard.
 It is integral part of the strategy to uplift the visual appearance of the rear of the building and create shared parking facilities for future residents.
 The existing courtyard surface is a homogeneous tarmac with no notable features; outside the existing main entrance a small timber deck provides a sitting out area for guests.
-The proposed change of use results in the outdoor sitting area no longer being required and can be replaced by additional parking spaces as well as landscaped green There are two areas of proposed soft landscaping, providing opportunity to soften the appearance of rear courtyard, as well as providing privacy to those apartments on the ground floor.
+The proposed change of use results in the outdoor sitting area no longer being required and can be replaced by additional parking spaces as well as landscaped green area.
+There are two areas of proposed soft landscaping, providing opportunity to soften the appearance of rear courtyard, as well as providing privacy to those apartments on the ground floor.
 The landscape scheme includes re-surfacing the entire courtyard with new tarmac in differing colours to distinguish between vehicle and pedestrian hardstanding areas.
 White lining will provide a visual division between the spaces.
 A new paved level access entrance will be provided.
 The different surfaces will create visual separation of vehicular and pedestrian zones.
 Parking and facilities